cdurf1/cdurf1.github.io/docs/PIG/ig_ch_04_pre_install.md

     should also be able to ssh between the Lustre servers and the manager server without having to enter a password.

-[]{#_LNET_Configuration .anchor}**Note**: If a storage node (a Lustre server) is to be used as a metadata server (MDS), to properly enforce Lustre file permissions, the MDS *must have access* to the same UID/GID database as the Lustre clients.
+**Note**: If a storage node (a Lustre server) is to be used as a metadata server (MDS), to properly enforce Lustre file permissions, the MDS *must have access* to the same UID/GID database as the Lustre clients.
 For example, if the Lustre clients are using LDAP to provide network-wide user account information, the MDS must be configured to check LDAP for user account information.
 If a pair of nodes has been configured as HA peers for an MDT, LDAP must be configured on both nodes to ensure proper functionality in the event of a failover.

 **Note**: Non-root users should be prevented from logging into storage